conorbergin/website/src/CousinCockroach/index.md

 I just saw a cockroach in my kitchen.
 Initially, I hoped I was looking at a bit of cockroach shaped debris -- or at least some other sort of insect.
-Afraid and disgusted, I had to accept I was looking at the real thing.
+Disgusted and a bit afraid, I had to accept I was looking at the real thing.

-And then I was struck by the fact I was related to the cockroach.
-Obviously I would not expect to find any members of the cockroach clan in old census data or family records, but we are both bilaterally symmetrical animals that reproduce sexually.
-If you go back far enough we have a common ancestor, making us very distant cousins.
+It then occured to me that because we shared a common ancestor we were both in each others extended families.
+This is obvious, of course, but I was amused by the fact that we are literally related.

+The cockroach is some sort of _nth_ cousin _m_ times removed to me.

 I tried to squash it with a broom, but I was too slow, and the cockroach scuttled under a cupboard.
-Feeling ambivalent about my failure, I wondered if our relationship could be quantified.
+Feeling ambivalent about my failure, I wondered what _n_ and _m_ are.

 ## Ancestry